tektoncd/pipeline/docs/git-resolver.md

 The `git` resolver has two modes: cloning a repository anonymously, or fetching individual files via an SCM provider's API using an API token.

 ### Anonymous Cloning

+Anonymous cloning is supported only for public repositories.
+This mode clones the full git repo.

 #### Task Resolution